 - Adult AwardsGirl Scouts recognizes the continued support of adult volunteers by offering Adult Awards.
 For a complete list of Adult Awards, refer to the Adult Awards Booklet.

 Gold Award Girl Scouts can apply for this scholarship during their senior year in high school.
-Recipients are awarded annually at the Salute to Outstanding Leadership Awards.
+Recipients are awarded annually at the highest award ceremony.
 Details for applying for the Agenia Clark Gold Award Scholarship for Excellence in Leadership will be sent to all girls in grade twelve each fall.
 Contact Volunteer Resources for more information.